Regent Theatre, Brisbane

-Regent Theatre was a heritage-listed cinema at 167 Queen Street, Brisbane, Australia.
-It was designed by Richard Gailey, Charles N Hollinshed and Aaron Bolot and built from 1928 to 1929 by J & E L Rees and A J Dickenson.
+The ReA J Dickenson.
 It was one of the original Hoyts' Picture Palaces from the 1920s.
-It is also known as Regent Building.
-The auditorium interior was largely lost when it was converted into a 4 screen complex in 1979–1980, but the building, including the surviving entrance and main foyer, was added to the Queensland Heritage Register on 21 October 1992.
+It is also known as the Regent Building.
+The auditorium interior was largely lost when it was converted into a four-screen complex in 1979–1980, but the building, including the surviving entrance and main foyer, was added to the Queensland Heritage Register on 21 October 1992.